Congress on Research in Dance

-Congress on Research in Dance was a professional organization for dance historians in the United States and worldwide that was founded in 1964 and then merged in 2017 with the Society of Dance History Scholars to form the Dance Studies Association (DSA).
+Congress on Research in Dance (CORD) was a professional organization for dance historians in the United States and worldwide that was founded in 1964 and then merged in 2017 with the Society of Dance History Scholars to form the Dance Studies Association (DSA).

 An international non-profit learned society for dance researchers, artists, performers and choreographers, CORD published the Dance Research Journal and sponsored annual conferences and awards for scholarship and contributions to the field.
 The journal and awards have been absorbed into the DSA.

 History

 The society was founded in 1964 as the Committee on Research in Dance, and based at New York University.
 It was formally incorporated as a 501 (c)(3) not-for-profit organization in 1969.
 The organization changed its name to Congress on Research in Dance in 1977.
 In 1991, it moved to the State University of New York College at Brockport.
 In 2007, the CORD National Office moved to the care of Prime Management Services based in Birmingham, Alabama.
 Membership generally includes performers, choreographers, artists and dance academics from colleges and universities.
+The official records for CORD are held at the University of Maryland's Special Collections in Performing Arts.